ryelle/our-import-example/readme.md

 This example was presented at the Boston WP Meetup in May 2013.
 [The slides accompanying it can be found here](http://redradar.net/slides/wp-cli/).

+The starter script that this leads to is in the [`starter-script`](https://github.com/ryelle/our-import-example/tree/starter-script) branch.

 ## Step 1: Files [`step-one`](https://github.com/ryelle/our-import-example/tree/step-one)
 In this step we've created `our-plugin.php` & `our-cli.php`.
 We put these files in a folder in `wp-content/plugins`, and activate it in the WP admin.
 We've also set up the class & named our command `ourport`.